solenoid/demo/apps/vitepress-docs/docs/historical/bootstrapping-docs.md

 VitePress were mostly followed.
 There are some opinions to have it fit in with the current norms for this repo:

-1. Make `package.json` conventional in in what fields are used and ordering.
+1. Make `package.json` conventional in what fields are used and ordering.
 2. Drop the `docs:` prefix on scripts to treat docs as a standalone and equivalent app in what script commands are available, and also avoid the "using : in script name" norm that help `nx` be easy to use.